A look at fests, events, exhibits in the Kansas City metro area

 Oct.
 6

-Japan Festival: An exciting mix of Japanese popular culture including both contemporary and traditional music performances, martial arts demonstrations, tea ceremonies Amine and Manga, Kimono exhibit, Sumarai workshops and much more, 10 a.m. to 7 p.m., Johnson County Community college, Carlsen Center, 12345 College Blvd.
-Overland park, www.kcjapanfestival.org.
+Japan Festival: A mix of Japanese popular culture including both contemporary and traditional music performances, martial arts demonstrations, tea ceremonies Amine and Manga, Kimono exhibit and Sumarai workshops, 10 a.m. to 7 p.m., Johnson County Community College, Carlsen Center, 12345 College Blvd., Overland Park, www.kcjapanfestival.org.

 Oct.
 6-7